-The school wishes the school's web sites to reflect the diversity of activities, individuals and education that can be found at The Grange School.
+The school wishes the school's web presence to reflect the diversity of activities, individuals and education that can be found at The Grange School.
 However, the school recognises the potential for abuse that material published on the Internet may attract, no matter how small this risk may be.
 Therefore, when considering material for publication on the Internet, the following principles should be borne in mind:

-- No images of pupils should be published on the school websites if parents/carers have withdrawn permission to do so; please ensure that you are always fully aware of the Non-Consent Register - Images of children may be uploaded to the school's Twitter or Facebook accounts using school devices only (including approved personal devices when on educational trips); - Videos of children will only be uploaded to the school's secure area, using the school account; - Surnames of children should NEVER be published, especially in conjunction with photographic or video material; - It is the teacher's responsibility to ensure that it is not possible to identify a pupil from any images.
+- No images of pupils should be published on the school websites if parents/carers have withdrawn permission to do so; please ensure that you are always fully aware of the Non-Consent Register - Images of children may be uploaded to the school's Twitter or Facebook accounts using school devices only (including approved personal devices when on educational trips); - Surnames of children should NEVER be published in conjunction with photographic or video material; - It is the teacher's responsibility to ensure that it is not possible to identify a pupil from any images.
 Therefore names should not accompany photos or videos (Be aware that photos should not be titled with the child's name, when saved, as it is then possible to identify the child from the photo); - No link should be made between an individual and any home address (including simply street names);